 - 3 tbsp / 18 g cacao powder

-- 2 scoops / 20 g collagen peptides, I like this one, a scant 1/4 cup, optional
+- 2 scoops / 20 g unflavored collagen peptides, a scant 1/4 cup, optional

-- 1 tsp / 4 g red beet powder, optional
+- 1 tsp / 4 g beet powder, optional

 - Pinch of salt

-GRIND: Measure the flax seeds into a spice mill (or mini food processor with a grind button).
+GRIND: Measure the flax seeds into a spice grinder (or mini food processor with a solid grind button / function).
 Grind the seeds until they form an evenly textured powder that is barely starting to clump together.

 ROLL: Divide the mixture into 16 pieces and roll them between your hands into 1 1/2 inch / 3.8 centimeter balls.
 If you like, roll them in any one of the extra garnishes to finish.
 Best stored at room temperature for a more fudgey texture, but will also keep in an airtight container in the fridge.